Benefits of Integrating QMS and SMS

 - Reduce bureaucratic bloat; and

-- Cut overhead costs, while at the same time expanding safety budget.
+- Cut overhead costs, while at the same time expanding the safety budget.

 Related Articles on Integrated QMS and SMS